 - When inventory drops well below that range, you have a constrained market that tends to favor the seller over the buyer.

-As of January 2018, Vancouver had roughly a 1.5-month supply of homes for sale.
+As of February 2020, housing inventory overall in Clark County had just under a month supply of homes for sale, which is very tighte.
 So it could still be considered a seller’s market, at least where inventory is concerned.

-According to the long-running industry survey conducted by Freddie Mac, the average rate for a 30-year fixed home loan rose to 4.38% during the week ending February 15, 2018.
-That’s was the highest it had been since April 2014.
+According to the long-running industry survey conducted by Freddie Mac, the average rate for a 30-year fixed home loan is at 3.49% as of the week of February 24, 2020.
+That’s near historic lows.